Ceasar/ceasar.github.com/posts/joycons.md

 <time>2019-07-20</time>

-According to a [recent popular Reddit thread with over twenty-five thousand upvotes](https://www.reddit.com/r/NintendoSwitch/comments/cczxwz/i_know_its_been_said_a_billion_times_but_nintendo/), normal use of Nintendo Joy-Con controllers eventually leads to a hardware failure called "Joy-Con drift", in which one of the thumbsticks feeds input to the game even when the player is not touching the controller.
-This can cause in-game cameras and cursors to slowly move toward one direction, which makes most games extremely unpleasant to play.
-Nintendo has not addressed the issue, which makes Joy-Con controllers a risky $80 purchase.
+According to a [recent popular Reddit thread](https://www.reddit.com/r/NintendoSwitch/comments/cczxwz/i_know_its_been_said_a_billion_times_but_nintendo/), normal use of Nintendo Joy-Con controllers slowly wears down the hardware inside the thumbsticks.
+In time, this will causes the thumbsticks to "drift"; that is, continuously send a signal to the system even when nobody is touching the controller.
+This "drift" can cause in-game cameras to perpetually rotate or in-game cursors to repeatedly move toward one side of the screen.
+Nintendo has not yet acknowledged the issue.

-Since I am in the market for a controller myself, the discussion motivated me to write this page, which compiles my research on several Joy-Con alternatives that were widely recommended on Reddit and discusses the trade-offs.
+Since I am in the market for a controller myself, the discussion motivated me to write this page, which compares several alternatives to the Joy-Con that were popular on Reddit, and discusses the trade-offs.
+(Other controllers than the ones I discuss below can be made compatible with the Switch with adapters, but I'm only interested in ones that seemed popular.)

-Important terms that initially confused me:
+Some important terms that initially confused me:

 - *Analog (thumb) stick*.
 Controller component that allows for directional input in any direction.
 Popularized by the N64 controller.
 This component fails on the Joy-Con, which causes drift.
 - *D-pad*.
 "Directional pad".
 Flat, cross-shaped controller input popularized by Nintendo.
 Unlike analog sticks, the input is digital; it can only register up, down, left, and right.
 (Joy-Con controllers have no D-pad, and instead have discrete buttons, so that they mirror each other.)
 Good D-pads are important when playing 2-D games such as platformers and fighting games.